YichaoOU/HemTools/docs/content/NGS_pipelines/MicroC.rst

 MicroC_summary.html
 -----------------

-In the summary table, we can look at capture efficiency and read duplication rate (for Left and Right oligo).
+In the summary table, we can look at capture efficiency, read duplication rate and number of unique interactions.
+If ``number of unique interactions`` less than 10k, might consider sequencing more. >100k is consdered to be deep.

+Some numbers
+^^^^^^^

+Third, we generated extremely deep data from individual viewpoints (``up to 500,000 unique contacts (mean, 140,000) per 120-bp viewpoint``) (Supplementary Table 1).
+This equates to more than 1,000-fold the depth of data obtained with ‘all versus all’ approaches such as Hi-C and Micro-C (more than 3 trillion ligation junctions would be required for this depth of coverage genome-wide).

 Output
 ^^^^^^^